-- the number of shares constituting the series and the distinctive designation of the series; - dividend rates, whether dividends are cumulative, and, if so, from what date; and the relative rights of priority of payment of dividends; - voting rights and the terms of the voting rights; - conversion privileges and the terms and conditions of conversion, including provision for adjustment of the conversion rate; - redemption rights and the terms and conditions of redemption, including the date or dates upon or after which shares may be redeemable, and the amount per share payable in case of redemption, which may vary under different conditions and at different redemption dates; - sinking fund provisions for the redemption or purchase of shares; - rights in the event of voluntary or involuntary liquidation, dissolution or winding up of the corporation, and the relative rights of priority of payment; and - any other relative powers, preferences, rights, privileges, qualifications, limitations and restrictions of the series.
+- the number of shares constituting the series and the distinctive designation of the series; - dividend rates, whether dividends are cumulative, and, if so, from what date; and the relative rights of priority of payment of dividends; - voting rights and the terms of the voting rights; - conversion privileges and the terms and conditions of conversion, including provision for adjustment of the conversion rate; - redemption rights and the terms and conditions of redemption, including the date or dates upon or after which shares may be redeemable, and the amount per share payable in case of redemption, which may vary under different conditions and at different redemption dates; - sinking fund provisions for the redemption or purchase of shares; - rights in the event of voluntary or involuntary liquidation, dissolution or winding up of the corporation, and the relative rights of priority of payment; - any other relative powers, preferences, rights, privileges, qualifications, limitations and restrictions of the series.

 Dividends on outstanding shares of preferred stock will be paid or declared and set apart for payment before any dividends may be paid or declared and set apart for payment on the common stock with respect to the same dividend period.

-27 preferential amount to which the holders are entitled, then the available assets will be distributed ratably among the shares of all series of preferred stock in accordance with the respective preferential amounts (including unpaid cumulative dividends, if any) payable with respect to each series.
+If, upon any voluntary or involuntary liquidation, dissolution or winding up of the company, the assets available for distribution to holders of preferred stock are insufficient to pay the full preferential amount to which the holders are entitled, then the available assets will be distributed ratably among the shares of all series of preferred stock in accordance with the respective preferential amounts (including unpaid cumulative dividends, if any) payable with respect to each series.